SaaS Business Model Simplified: Your Roadmap to App Success

 3. Transaction fees

 Transactional fees refer to the fee that users are charged for each transaction they process through the software.
 Essentially, the business acts as a middleman between the user and the payment processor, taking a small percentage of each transaction as their fee.
+This fee structure is often paired with transaction monitoring software to ensure the accuracy and security of each payment processed.

 Take a look at Stripe, a payment processing company that offers a SaaS platform.
 Stripe charges a flat 2.9% + 30 cents fee for every transaction processed through their platform.
 It has allowed them to generate substantial revenue and grow into a billion-dollar company.